pbandi2020/Stock-Analysis/README.md

 <img src=/Resources/RuntimeComparisonTable.png alt="Runtime Analysis Report"/>

 ### VBA Challenge Results - Most efficient refactored code
 * As discussed earlier, a final result can be achived by many diffrent coding practice.
-The result achieved using an array for the ticker and using a single loop was the most efficient.
+The result achieved using an array for the ticker and using a single loop is the most efficient logic.
 Howevver, this logic is with the assumption the dataset is sorted by ticker column and closing date.
 The key to data analysis is sorting the dataset.
-This is step we did not perrform as the 2017 & 2018 dataset provided was sorted and we knew that we had only 12 stocks to process for end results.
+This is a step we did not perrform as the 2017 & 2018 dataset as the dataset provided was sorted and we knew that we had only 12 stocks to process for end results.

  <table>
  <tr>